GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. From the lab computer, start a Web browser, and navigate to the Azure portal at https://portal.azure.com

-1. If prompted, sign in with the work or school or personal Microsoft account with the owner or contributor role to the Azure subscription you will be using for this lab.
+1. Use the azure credentials provided in the Environment Details tab to log in to the portal.

+      >**Note:** Refer the Environment Details tab for any other lab credentials/details.

 1. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to the **Proximity placement groups** blade and, on the **Proximity placement groups** blade, select **+ Add**.